 Source: Department of Homeland Security

 With a wealth of shared information at their fingertips, hackers socially engineer predatory email campaigns with the goal of getting money or valuable data.
 Often, these will go out to thousands of people, knowing that if even a small percentage of people respond, they will make out like bandits.

 The good news: If you know what to look for, fraud emails are easier to spot.
 Again, you are just one in a sea of many unsuspecting victims.
 Hackers are all about quantity over quality.
 In their haste to hit more people, they often leave several clues behind.
 Always check these nine things before replying or following any actions requested in an email:

 This one may seem obvious.
-If you don’t recognize the name, your stranger danger alerts should go off.
+If you don’t recognize the name, your stranger danger alert should go off.
 If you do know the name, that doesn’t alone authenticate the email.
-Remember, hackers can easily fake sender information to make it look like it’s from your boss, coworker, friend, family member, even your spouse.
+Remember, hackers can easily fake sender information to make it look like it’s from your boss, coworker, friend, family member, even your significant other.

 If the “From” line of the email indicates the email is from someone you know, ask, “does this seem like something they’d do?”
 Would my coworker be sending me an email at 3:23 AM?
 Would my boss really demand a money transfer without the necessary approvals?

-Look for an out-of-place copyright and overly formal language.
+Look for out-of-place copyright lines and overly formal language.
 Real people rarely sound so rigid and formal over email.
-Also, copyrights are not necessary for email.
+Also, copyrights are not typical for email.
 Chances are, the sender is overcompensating to look more legitimate.